 - Expand and replicate the use of arts-based Best Practices as a psychosocial tool to support refugee children and youth in collective shelters;

-- Train Shelter Operators at federal and cantonal level on the use of these tools so that they can autonomously implement a structured artistic program and guarantee its long-term sustainability;
+- Train Shelter Operator Staff to implement a structured artistic program with children and youth and guarantee its long-term sustainability;

-Accompanied and unaccompanied refugee children and youth living in collective shelters for asylum seekers in Switzerland.
+- Hundreds of accompanied and unaccompanied refugee children and youth living in collective shelters for asylum seekers in Switzerland;

 Save the Children’s ambition is to assure that every child – especially the most deprived – is protected, provided with a good quality basic education and receives health services so that they can optimally unfold their potential.
 The child rights organization has been having a positive impact on the livelihoods of children around the world since 1919.
 In Switzerland the organization has been active since 2006.

-Fondation Alta Mane already supported, between June and August 2018, the program Child-and-Youth Friendly Spaces, implemented by Save the Children, in the Federal Reception Center in Bern.
+Fondation Alta Mane already supported, between June and August 2018, the pilot project Child-and-Youth Friendly Spaces, implemented by Save the Children, in the Federal Reception Center in Bern.
 For more information, please click on the following link.